sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 | Ivy  | 2                           | $2/11 \approx 0.182$              | 0.182                       |
 | Eva  | 0                           | $0/11 = 0$                        | 0.0                         |

-For LN, it is not just the count of channel matters for high B, but the location of node in the graph.
+It is not just the count of channel matters for high B, but the location of node in the graph.
 A node with a low channel count (low D) may have high B, if it acts as a bridge.

-**How to think about 'Betweenness centrality' for node selection?** In general, it is great connecting to a bridge, as it gives you a very good coverage.
-For an example, have
+For an example, have a look at below graph.
+Kim has high B, even though we have nodes with high D.
 ```mermaid
 flowchart LR
     Alice --- Bob